Karenvn/data_note/README.md

 ## Assumptions and limitations

-- The core pipeline is designed to work from public assembly project metadata.
+- The core workflow is designed to work from public assembly project metadata.
 - Data for each BioProject should be available in ENA using a structure matching the Earth BioGenome Project recommendation for a Species X assembly project (see https://www.earthbiogenome.org/report-on-assembly-standards).
 - Assembly quality assets such as BlobToolKit, GenomeScope, Merqury run results, a chromosome map, ancestral linkage groups plots, and metagenome analyses are expected to exist already.
-- Some local metadata lookup steps rely on internal data, and are not required for the public core pipeline.
+- Some local metadata lookup steps rely on internal data, and are not required for the public core workflow.
 - Optional plant flow-cytometry data is expected at `DATA_NOTE_CYTO_INFO_TSV`, defaulting to `~/gn_assets/cyto_info.tsv`.
 - Optional LR extraction spreadsheet data is expected at `DATA_NOTE_LR_SAMPLE_PREP_TSV`, defaulting to `~/gn_assets/LR_sample_prep.tsv` with a legacy fallback to `~/genome_note_templates/LR_sample_prep.tsv`.
 - Templates are expected to be Markdown templates with Jinja2 placeholders and syntax.